 A gym is more than a place to exercise.
-It’s a space dedicated to self-improvement, high-energy motivation and even personal record breaking.
+It’s a space dedicated to self-improvement, high-energy motivation, and even personal record-breaking.
 No matter who walks through its doors, be it a regular gym-goer, personal trainer, or owner, having access to properly equipped gym spaces can directly impact the quality of their workout experiences.
 Ignore flashy gimmicks.
 Effective gyms focus on essentials that deliver results.
-Here is our rundown on what constitutes essentials in any well-equipped gym space.
+Here is our rundown of the essentials in any well-equipped gym space.
 No fluff, only function.

 Photo by Humphrey Muleba on Unsplash